mahendransaminathan/PLAService/README.md

 # Run the following command when dotnet ef command is not recognised
 dotnet tool install --global dotnet-ef --version 9.*

-# Please update the Sql server name under appsettings.json file according as per your server name
+# Please update the Sql server name under appsettings.json file according to your server name